 Children Testifying In Family Court Divorce, Injunction Hearings and DCF Cases

-Which Children Can Testify, At What Age and When
+Which Children Can Testify in Family Court, At What Age, How and When

-In Florida there is much variation from case to case regarding: (1) which children can testify about family law issues during traditional family law cases, injunctions or dependency hearings, and (2) how and when they can testify.
+In Florida there is much variation from case to case regarding: (1) which children can testify about family law issues during traditional family court cases, injunctions or dependency hearings, and (2) how and when they can testify.
 I have received countless questions about this subject, such as: "At what age can a child testify in family court?"
 However, as with many other legal questions, there are no simple answers.

 Florida does not provide a threshold age at which children can have their voices heard in family law matters.
 Instead, the pertinent statute allows a their perspective to be taken into account if the child is “of sufficient age and maturity”, without listing an actual age.
 Therefore, whether a they can testify and when and how is largely at the discretion of the family court judge.

 An attorney who wants to have a client's child speak to the judge or testify in family court must first file a motion requesting it.
 At a separate hearing, the family court judge will rule whether the he or she will be heard.
 If so, the judge will then specify in a written order how this will take place.

 Where and How Minors Testify In Family Law Situations